 Comfort and attractiveness when it comes to teacher shoes don’t always go hand in hand.
 Some may be wearing a nice-looking pair but can’t walk longer because the shoes are squeezing the toes.
 If not too heavy, there are pairs that are too flat leaving teachers a little out of balance.
-Have you had footwear that makes your feet feel tired at the end of the day?

 I know a female teacher who likes wearing tennis or athletic shoes.
 The stereotype of these shoes has gotten her almost in “question” for being too sporty.
 She found it ridiculous that anyone would think her choice of shoes was outside the professional setting.
 Those were closed shoes, no open toes, not sandals, and most of all, not clogs.
 So what could have been the problem?

 Well, there are school activities that call for athletic shoes.
 Finding the balance between function and style for a new pair of shoes can be difficult sometimes, but the shoes you wear definitely matters to the academic scene.

 If you know other teachers who are experiencing foot problems – the culprit may just be the wrong type of shoes.